apanashchenko/parallelTest/README.md

-# This automation test framework for Livetell project, web client
+# This automation test framework with using parallel test runnig (TesttNG)